chrislee0419/EnhancedSearchAndFilters/README.md

        - Or alternatively, symbols can be typed in yourself when trying to find a song with lots of symbols in the title!
 - Filter
      - Limit song length, difficulties, and NJS on the song list.
-     - Find songs you have voted for (needs BeatSaverDownloader)
+     - Find songs you have voted on (needs BeatSaverDownloader).
      - One Saber, Lightshow, and Mapping Extensions-required songs can be easily found!
+     - Find ranked songs (needs SongDataCore).
 - Mod compatibility
-     - Compatible with BeatSaverDownloader and SongBrowser.
+     - Compatible with BeatSaverDownloader, SongBrowser, and SongDataCore.

 ## Dependencies